-The Kelvin Building is directly related to the expansion of electricity across the State, the uptake of which grew rapidly during the 1920s and 1930s.
+The Kelvin Building is directly related to the expansion of electricity across the State and its popularisation particularly in commercial and consumer applications, the uptake of which grew rapidly during the 1920s and 1930s.
 The Kelvin Building was purpose-built for the Adelaide Electric Supply Company (AESCo), which emerged as South Australia's principal electricity generator and supplier, especially after management and control of AESCo was transferred from London to Adelaide in 1921 and legislation enabled the company to expand its operations outside of Adelaide in 1922.